Skip to content

 The five UK PE-trigger patterns we see most often

-Most PE exposures come from one of five patterns.
 Knowing them lets you structure to avoid the trigger rather than discovering it after the fact in a HMRC enquiry.

-2. UK office with the parent’s name on the door, fixed-place trigger, even if rented short-term
+2. UK office with the parent's name on the door.
+Fixed-place trigger, even if rented short-term.

-3. Country manager / VP UK / Head of UK, the title alone is dependent-agent evidence
+3. Country manager / VP UK / Head of UK.
+The title alone is dependent-agent evidence.

-Low-risk patterns (in our experience): UK-based engineers building product for the global business; UK-based designers contributing to global product; UK-based support handling tickets globally rather than just for UK customers; UK-based operations roles internal to the company.
+Low-risk patterns in our experience: UK-based engineers building product for the global business; UK-based designers contributing to global product; UK-based support handling tickets globally rather than just for UK customers; UK-based operations roles internal to the company.

 What to do if you think you might have PE risk

-Three steps: assess the working arrangement honestly, get a tax memo from a UK-qualified adviser, and structure to avoid the trigger or incorporate a UK entity and accept the PE on your terms.
-Doing nothing is the most expensive option.
+Three steps: assess the working arrangement honestly, get a tax memo from a UK-qualified adviser, then either structure to avoid the trigger or incorporate a UK entity and accept the PE on your terms.

 Step 1: honest assessment